 IV.
 Retention Schedule

-Former employees: After receiving the personnel records for SPA positions consistent with Section III.B above, the Department of Human Resources shall retain such records for five years; such records shall then be forwarded to the State Archives for permanent storage.
-When employment terminates for EPA positions, all files are maintained in the Office of Academic Affairs and in their respective departments/units for up to three years and then sent to University Archives for permanent storage.
+Former employees: After receiving the personnel records for SHRA positions consistent with Section III.B above, the Department of Human Resources shall retain such records for five years; such records shall then be forwarded to the State Archives for permanent storage.
+When employment terminates for EHRA positions, all files are maintained in the Office of Academic Affairs and in their respective departments/units for up to three years and then sent to University Archives for permanent storage.
 The University Archivist merges all files and maintains a directory of files.

 V. Employee Inspection of His/Her Personnel File